SamPorter1984/Aletheo/raid wallet/release/README.md

 For Chromium: download latest .zip, unpack, go to chrome://extensions/ (that's in the browser), enable developer mode, click load unpacked and then navigate to the extension folder, namely the folder that contains file manifest.json. extension is not yet available on chrome store

+**WARNING: SECURITY OF THIS EXTENSION IS STILL NOT A PRIORITY.** Do not store any funds in this wallet.

-If you have successfully performed above steps, now you can post in threads which have "Aletheo" in topic and receive mainnet tokens as rewards or, if there is no such thread, you can create Aletheo threads, except creation of a thread is not paid.
+If you have successfully performed above steps, now you can post in threads which have "Aletheo" in topic and receive mainnet tokens as rewards.

 The extension works in the background, you can just post as you post normally.

-**WARNING: SECURITY OF THIS EXTENSION IS STILL NOT A PRIORITY.** Do not store any funds in this wallet.

 Basic rules for posting:

 1.Only posts with unique text count.